2020 has been a rough year for restaurant managers.

 Here’s the good news: we already surveyed more than 100 U.S. restaurant staffers about their experience working with management to come up with these three restaurant management tips for developing your leadership skills and, as a result, improving service quality and staff morale.

-Here’s what we found: Restaurant managers must improve their feedback skills to boost staff engagement and retention or risk increasing turnover rates.
+This is the biggest takeaway we found from our survey: Restaurant managers must improve their feedback skills to boost staff engagement and retention or risk increasing turnover rates.